MediaComem/comem-travel-log-ionic-setup/README.md

 }
 ```

-The response will contain the token we need for authentication:
+The response will contain the token we need for authentication,
+as well as a representation of the authenticated user:

 ```json
 HTTP/1.1 200 OK